Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] Because of Puter.js I have accses to a lot more advanced AI models.
 I want to test them.
 - [ ] Update my Portfolio website.

+A couple of weeks ago google decided to abolish their free tier of the gemini API.
+This is crucial for me since at least half of my projects have AI integrated into them.
+So I looked for alternitive options.
+I though I could mabey rent a cloud server and run an ollama model on it, but if anything that would just be more expensive.
+I evetually found Puter.js.
+It basically acts like the middle man between the user and the provider.
+So I can use the AI for free through Puter.js.
+I decided to implement that into some of mz already existing code to get around the gemini pricing problem.

 ### 12.12.2025